Services trade by enterprise characteristics - STEC

 The development of STEC statistics represents a major step forward in integrating services trade data into business statistics.
-STEC statistics make the link between the level of trade in services and the characteristics of the enterprises involved.
-They provide information on particular types of enterprise, broken down by enterprise size, the economic activity in which they operate and their ownership (domestically or foreign-controlled).
+STEC statistics make the link between the volume of trade in services and the characteristics of the enterprises involved.
+They provide information on particular types of enterprises, broken down by enterprise size, the economic activity in which they operate and their ownership (domestically or foreign-controlled).

 Statistics on international trade in services currently provide the monetary value of trade in services, broken down by category (e.g. computer or legal services) and partner country.
 These are produced from the transactions recorded under countries’ balance of payments, which captures all transactions that take place between residents and non-residents.
 By linking the two datasets (business register and services trade data from the balance of payments) at enterprise level using a common identifier (the enterprise’s register code), we can create a cross classification providing us with new data on enterprises involved in services trade.